 Prague Castle has multiple options for tours – Sinéad recommends the Option B as it lets you wander around at your own pace for 250 czk crowns.

 Foodwise, Sinéad recommends trying a ‘trdelnik’- a donut-style cone topped with a dollop of ice cream.
 Sounds delish!

 Sinéad also saved on her trip by booking a flight mid-week.
 Flying on less in-demand days is a great way to save on any trip!

 Don’t forget to check out Sinéad’s whole post here for more info about her trip!

 About Cassidy Travel

 Planning a city break to Prague or elsewhere?
 Browse our online offers to get a great deal on your holiday.
-We’ve got great prices on flights from Dublin to New York and we’d love to help you to plan your city break holiday today.
+We’ve got great prices on flights from Dublin to Prague and we’d love to help you to plan your city break holiday today.

 This blog is powered by Cassidy Travel, one of Ireland’s leading travel agencies.
 Our team of over 100 expert travel advisors send 1000s of Irish holidaymakers around the world every year.
 And we love doing it!
 Visit our website to start planning your next getaway.
 If you’re Dublin-based, drop into one of our stores.
 With 33 years of experience we’ve mastered the art of easy booking.
 Whether it’s a city escape, US adventure or family holiday we’d love to help you plan, book and dream.